About the Library

 • Noise

 • Cell phones may not be used in the Library.
-Please turn off cell phones.
 They may be used in the Library lobby only.

 • Patrons engaging in loud conversations that are disruptive to other patrons will be asked to lower their voices or to move to the Library lobby.

-• Quiet conversations, tutoring, and small group work may be conducted at the tables on the north side of the Library.
+• Quiet conversations, tutoring, and small group work may be conducted at available tables in the Library.
+Exceptions are in room 505A , or at the Graduate School computers.

 • Patrons who do not comply may be asked to leave the Library.